FlorianZunke/Coderr-Backend/README.md

 ## Overview

-This project is a Django REST Framework backend for a platform where customers can view, order, and review offers from business partners.
+Coderr-Backend is a Django REST Framework backend for a platform where customers can view, order, and review offers from business partners.
-It includes modules for offers (`offers_app`), orders (`orders_app`), and reviews (`reviews_app`).
+It is structured into three main modules:
+- **Offers** (`offers_app`): Manage business offers and their details
+- **Orders** (`orders_app`): Customers can place orders based on offer details
+- **Reviews** (`reviews_app`): Customers can review business partners after an order

 ## Features

+- **Role-based access:** Customers and business partners have different permissions and capabilities.
+- **Custom user model:** Fully supports a custom user model via `settings.AUTH_USER_MODEL`.
-- **Offers:** Business partners can create offers with various details.
+- **Offer management:** Business partners can create, update, and list offers with multiple details.
-- **Orders:** Customers can place orders based on offer details.
+- **Order workflow:** Customers can create orders from offer details; business partners manage order status.
-- **Reviews:** Customers can review business partners after completing an order.
+- **Review system:** Customers can review business partners (one review per business profile).
-- **Roles:** Distinction between customers and business partners.
-- **Permissions:** Only authorized users can perform certain actions.
+- **Filtering & sorting:** API supports filtering and ordering for offers, orders, and reviews.
+- **Statistics endpoint:** General statistics about the platform (number of reviews, average rating, etc.).

 ## Installation